A friend once told me that only humans ask questions.

 But the benefits of asking lots of questions are not confined to dealing with people who have personality disorders.
 Questions can help you in dealing with anyone and everyone.

-I generally think work seminars and lectures are a waste of time.
+I generally think seminars and lectures my employers have sent me to over the years were a waste of time.
 If they don’t at least pass out cookies, there is truly no point in being there at all. 🙂

 But once in a blue moon, there is a useful takeaway.